trevorbox/service-mesh-patterns/ossm-2.1/secure-ingressgateway-mtls/README.md

 Photo credit: G. Stevens of Hosting Canada / CC 4.0

-After authentication works, client `Certificate authorization` can be achieved by checking the certificate's Common Name.
+After authentication works, `client certificate authorization` can be achieved by checking the certificate's Common Name.
 In the context of an mTLS gateway, this is possible because the client presents its own certificate, but you need a header or some other way to pass the workload's common name to the next service in the mesh.
 Obviously, the authorization *could* be compromised if someone issues multiple worklaod certificates with the same Common Names using the same issuer (CA), but that would indicate a deeper problem with an organization's cert management system/process (or the pki is compromised).

 ```yaml
 apiVersion: security.istio.io/v1beta1